-Apart from the major food principles like protein, carbohydrates, and fats, large number of food items we consume consists of invaluable components in them known as phytonutrients, or plant derived chemical substances.
-Although their caloric value is insignificant, inclusion in our diet in adequate levels of these inert compounds is imperative since the potential benefits in terms of their direct contribution to health promotion and disease prevention are really enormous.
+Although their contribution towards total calorific value is insignificant, including these inert compounds in our diet in adequate quantities is imperative.
+The potential benefits in terms of their direct contribution to health promotion and disease prevention are really enormous.

 Photo courtesy: fdecomite

 Studies have found that certain chemicals other than nutritional principles in them have anti-mutagenic, free-radical scavenging, and immunity-boosting functions, which help promote health and prevent diseases, apart from their nutritive value.